rab2qa/ron-swanson/server/README.md

 # Ron Swanson quotes Server

-Modified from the original api to allow for users (uniquely identified by their IP) and ratings.
+A simple API that allows users (uniquely identified by their IP) to view and rate Ron Swanson Quotes.

-The server generates an in-memory object-relational model with the followng behavior:
+The server generates an in-memory object-relational model with the followng relationships:

 ### User - has many ratings
 ### Rating - has one user and one quote